How To Choose Quality Turquoise

 To sum up, if it looks like too good of a deal on turquoise, it probably is.
 So, if you're not an expert, make sure to ask the jewelry maker or store where their turquoise comes from, and whether it's a genuine, natural stone.
 The only treatment quality turquoise should undergo is stabilization (if not stabilized, the stone is too soft to turn into durable jewelry pieces).
 Never buy anything that states it was dyed, pressed, or assembled.

 Now that you know how to choose quality turquoise for your jewelry box, you also need to know how to properly store it to help it last a long time, but that's a topic for a whole new blog post.
 If you purchase turquoise jewelry from Buckaroo Bling, you'll always receive printed care instructions with your piece.
-So, go shop our closeout sale while supplies last.
+So, go shop some of our turquoise bling by clicking the picture below 🔽

 Original Dream Catchers Collection by Buckaroo Bling